genderkit/genderkit/_resources/surgery-consult.md

 - ability to penetrate your partner with your genitalia is required
 - standing to urinate will be possible or not

+### Where can I learn more?

+There are more ideas for questions you might ask in your consultation on [this article on the Dillon Marshall Cowell website](https://www.dillonmarshallcowell.co.uk/medical-transition-blog/ftm-surgery-options).

+You can also speak to NHS Gender Dysphoria National Referral Support Services (GDNRSS) to discuss how to make best use of your surgical consultation.
+You can contact the service by calling 01522 85 77 99 or by email.
+The service is open Monday to Friday from 9am until 5pm.
+You can find out more about the service in [this booklet](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v2-gender-dysphoria-about-us-booklet-pdf/).

 ### What do I do next?

-Once you've had your surgery consultation, you might want to start preparing for your surgery.
+Once you've had your surgical consultation, you might want to start preparing for your surgery.
 You can find a useful guide on doing that on our [Getting ready for gender surgeries page]({% link surgery-checklist.md %}).

 If you decide that you would prefer to use a different surgeon, you can contact  NHS Gender Dysphoria National Referral Support Services (GDNRSS) to arrange this, though you may find that you have to wait additional time to access the new surgeon.
-You can contact the service by calling 01522 85 77 99 or by email.
-The service is open Monday to Friday from 9am until 5pm.
-You can find out more about the service in [this booklet](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v2-gender-dysphoria-about-us-booklet-pdf/).